 Souza, 43, reported on corruption, homicide, and drug trafficking at various radio stations, according to colleagues and news reports.
 He worked at Rádio Pérola for two years, most recently reporting on alleged corruption in the municipal government.

 On November 16, 2018, four people were arrested in connection with Souza’s murder in a police operation involving more than 50 officers, according to a police report.
 Earlier that week, police detained three other people, including alleged shooter Dione Sousa Almeida, the police report said.

-On November 20, Cesar Monteiro, a city council member from Bragança suspected of ordering Souza’s murder, turned himself in to police in Belém, according to the Brazilian Association of Investigative Journalism (ABRAJI).
+On November 20, Cesar Monteiro, a city council member from Bragança suspected of ordering Souza’s murder, turned himself in to police in Belém, the capital of Pará, according to the Brazilian Association of Investigative Journalism (ABRAJI).
 During a radio show three days earlier, he denied any involvement in the case, ABRAJI reported.